Robocode05/TicTacToe/README.md

 How to Play
 Two Players: Players take turns to place their marks (X or O) on the grid.
 The first player to align three marks in a row, column, or diagonal wins.
 Player vs Bot: The player plays against a bot.
-The bot will make its move automatically (random).
+The bot will make its move automatically, the user can choose between medium and hard difficulty.